- Search The Registry

 Coat of Arms

 After the American Revolutionary War, the Crown resettled thousands of American Loyalists to the Bahamas; they took their slaves with them and established plantations on land grants.
-African slaves and their descendants constituted the majority of the population from this period on.
+African slaves and their descendants constituted most of the population from this period on.
 The slave trade was abolished by the British in 1807; slavery in the Bahamas was abolished in 1834.
 Subsequently, the Bahamas became a haven for freed African slaves.
 Africans liberated from illegal slave ships were resettled on the islands by the Royal Navy, while some African American slaves and Native American Seminoles escaped to the Bahamas from Florida.

 Bahamians were even known to recognize the freedom of slaves carried by the ships of other nations which reached the Bahamas.
-Afro-Bahamians make up 90% of the population of 332,634.
+Afro Bahamians make up 90% of the population of 332,634.
 Modern political development began after the Second World War.
 The first political parties were formed in the 1950s, split broadly along ethnic lines - the United Bahamian Party (UBP) representing the English-descended Bahamians (known informally as the 'Bay Street Boys') and the Progressive Liberal Party (PLP) representing the Afro-Bahamian majority.